VISIONS

 Product description

 The IVSEN project is developing a Very High Resolution (VHR) Earth Observation satellite optimised for energy network monitoring.
-The payload is a telescope achieving <0.5 m resolution, integrated into a compact, lightweight platform compatible with small satellite launches.
+The payload is a telescope aiming to achieve less than 0.5 m resolution, integrated into a compact, lightweight platform compatible with small satellite launches.

 Key innovations include agile and stable ADCS for precise pointing, high-rate communications, optimised power management and advanced thermal stability.
 Beyond the satellite, IVSEN delivers an end-to-end solution: data acquisition, AI-driven analytics, and an end-user platform offering dashboards, 3D visualisation, and automated reporting.
 Designed as a “flying camera,” the system balances bespoke integration with scalable standardisation, delivering both a satellite product and a turnkey service for infrastructure monitoring.
 This ensures utilities gain actionable insights to enhance grid resilience, reduce costs, and improve operational efficiency.